 The following techniques use either the position of weakness (flexion/adduction/internal rotation) or a zero position-style technique to reduce the effect of the spasming muscles to cause reduction.
 Due to the true ball and socket nature of this artificial joint and the inherent stability (in normal position) and tightness (in dislocation) of the surrounding muscles, an element of traction is usually required.
 This should not be applied until the desired position is achieved for the flexion position, and only applied in a steady continuous manner throughout movement for the extension technique.

-This technique can be done with the operator stood next to the bed (my preference) or standing/kneeling over patient.
-A second operator can be used to help secure the pelvis in place, especially with a light patient, or a moving surface (such as a slide sheet).
-This operator is not trying to fight against your traction, which should only be applied once in the correct position - at least 90 degrees flexion, adduction, and internal rotation, and with a feel of the head at the rim of the socket.
+This technique can be done with the operator stood next to the bed (my preference) or squatting on the bed over the patient.
+This will depend on your size and length of levers (forearms etc) and the size/weight of the patient's leg.
+A second operator can be used to help secure the pelvis in place, they are more likely to slide with any traction if they are light weight or on a moving surface (such as a slide sheet).
+This operator is not trying to fight against your traction, which should only be applied once in the correct position - at least 90 degrees flexion, adduction, and internal rotation, and with a 'feel 'of the head at the rim of the socket.

 Click here for a clinical video demonstrating this technique (with thanks to Nick FareBrother, Dr Rachel O'Dwyer and Dr Domagoj Vodanovich)